blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 If the client has no direct internet connection and must rely on a proxy or a phone to make requests, this would give the intermediary the chance to set up a malicious server.

 This is done by simply forwarding the request to its own server instead of the requested one.
 Of course, they may prepare a wrong answer, but they cannot fake the signatures of the blockhash.
 Instead of sending back any signed hashes, they may return no signatures, which indicates to the client that those were not willing to sign them.
-Then the client will blacklist them and request the signature from other nodes.
+The client will then blacklist them and request the signature from other nodes.
 The proxy or relay could return no signature and repeat that until all are blacklisted and the client finally asks for the signature from a malicious node, which would then give the signature and the response.
 Since both come from a bad-acting server, they will not convict themself and will thus prepare a proof for a wrong response.

 Solutions:

-> First, we may consider signing the response of the DataProvider node, even if this signature cannot be used to convict, but then the client knows that this response came from the client they requested and was also checked by them.
+> First, we may consider signing the response of the DataProvider node, even if this signature cannot be used to convict.
+However, the client then knows that this response came from the client they requested and was also checked by them.
 This would reduce the chances of this attack since this would mean that the client picked two random servers that were acting malicious together.

 > If the client blacklisted more than 50% of the nodes, they should stop.
 The only issue here is that the client does not know whether this is an ‘Inactive Server Spam Attack’ or not.
 In case of an ‘Inactive Server Spam Attack,’ it would actually be good to blacklist 90% of the servers and still be able to work with the remaining 10%, but if the proxy is the problem, then the client needs to stop blacklisting.